v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclasslayout-method.md

  [in] ID della classe per la quale verrà recuperato il layout.

  `rFieldOffset`
- [in, out] Matrice di [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) strutture, ognuno dei quali contiene il token e gli offset dei campi della classe.
+ [in, out] An array of [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) structures, each of which contains the tokens and offsets of the class's fields.

  `cFieldOffset`
  [in] Dimensione della matrice `rFieldOffset`.